MIDI/OSC and More (M.O.M) has been renamed as AddRoutes in March 2020 !

-It's a very personal subject, but if I could share a few hints, I would advise to work as much as possible in realtime without using much keyframing.
-The "revolutionary" aspect of this add-on is, for the first time in history, to be able to work both on music and 3D visuals at the same time, under some very good conditions.
+It's a very personal subject, but if I could share a few hints, I would advise to work at first as much as possible in realtime without using much keyframing.
+The "revolutionary" aspect of this add-on is to be able to work both on music and 3D visuals at the same time, under some very good conditions.
 EEVEE is a blessing and a strong opportunity for a new kind of creators who would want to push the art of videoclips way beyond its current state.
-Computers are fast, storage and RAM are cheap, it's time to invest in some new hardware and be the first to seize this opportunity.
+Computers are fast, storage and RAM are cheap, it's time to invest in some new hardware and be amongst the firsts to seize this opportunity.

 These new conditions will still imply nonetheless to have a reflection about means in art.
-You might still have to prevent yourself from using too heavy objects or scenes to keep the frame rate steady.
-Art is about emotion not technics, and time is the matter.
+EEVEE can require a quite powerful GPU that not everybody have.
+You might still have to prevent yourself from using too heavy objects or too crowded scenes to keep the frame rate steady.
+Art is about emotion not technicity, and time is the matter.

-Then you might want to produce a first final video, things might get less clear at this point, as several strategies might lead to the final product.
+After theses pure realtime experimentations may be a definitive art work project is starting to emerge.
+And after good planification you might want to produce a first final video.
+At this point, things might get less clear, as several strategies could lead to the final product equally well.

-To get a very predictable result, and tight sync'ing, exporting to a midifile (or to a textfile in the case of OSC, later) is probably the best option.
-For MIDI data, converting notes to keyframes is probably avoidable.
-A limit could be you need more than 16 tracks.
+For MIDI data, converting notes to keyframes could be however probably avoidable in many simple cases.
+But your mileage may vary, and it would be still mandatory if you want to apply post treatment on the shapes of the F-curves.
+Another limit could be you need more than 16 tracks.
 I would then advise to convert only monophonic channels or to break the project into several midifiles.